Admissible online closed testing must employ e-values: Introduction

 A major advantage of such simultaneous bounds on the FDP, compared to FDR control, is that the final rejection set(s) can be chosen post-hoc, meaning after looking at the data and calculating the bounds $\bq(S)$, without violating this error control.
 In other words, a scientist is allowed to query many (or all) such sets $S$, examine the reported bounds, and later choose one or a few final sets (and bounds) to report or follow up on.
 Since many more sets $S$ will be queried than will be rejected, we call these sets $S$ as \emph{query} sets (rather than, say, \emph{rejection} sets).

-A bound that holds with high probability can be advantageous in applications where an inflated FDP has severe consequences.
-However, there are also connections between FDR and simultaneous FDP controlling procedures as illustrated by \citet{goeman2019simultaneous,katsevich2020simultaneous,iqraa2024false}.
-As done by \citet{goeman2021only}, we will consider simultaneous \emph{lower bounds on the number of true discoveries} $\bd(S)\coloneqq (1-\bq(S))|S|$ in this paper, which is mathematically equivalent to \emph{upper bounding the FDP}, but easier to handle.
+Bounds that hold with high probability are advantageous when an inflated FDP has severe consequences.
+However, there are also connections between FDR and simultaneous FDP controlling procedures \citep{goeman2019simultaneous,katsevich2020simultaneous,iqraa2024false}.
+Following \citet{goeman2021only}, we consider simultaneous \emph{lower bounds on the number of true discoveries} $\bd(S)\coloneqq (1-\bq(S))|S|$, which is equivalent to bounding the FDP from above but often more convenient.
 Their work focused on offline multiple testing, while we study this error metric in the online setting.

 At each time $t$, an \textit{online true discovery procedure} $\bd$ allows the scientist to pick any (and possibly multiple) query sets $S\subseteq \{1,\ldots,t\}$ of interest.
-Then $\bd(S)$ immediately provides a lower bound for the number of false hypotheses in $S$, which holds true with probability at least $1-\alpha$ simultaneously over all sets that have been queried or that might be queried in the future.
+Then $\bd(S)$ instantly provides a lower bound for the number of false hypotheses in $S$, which holds true with probability at least $1-\alpha$ simultaneously over all sets that have been queried or that might be queried in the future.
 Note that this simultaneity permits to stop (or continue) the testing process data-adaptively at any time, e.g.\ after the 50th discovery.
 This is an additional benefit compared to online FDR control, which is usually only provided at fixed times \citep{zrnic2021asynchronous, xu2022dynamic}.
-In Figure~\ref{fig:flowchart_online}, we illustrate the scientific discovery process when using online true discovery procedures. \ifarxiv
+Figure~\ref{fig:flowchart_online} illustrates this process.